Gordon, Soler lift Royals over Red Sox 7-6 in 13 innings

-BOSTON (AP) - The Kansas City Royals just wouldn't stop rallying against the Red Sox.

-Alex Gordon hit a tying home run off Craig Kimbrel in the ninth inning, and Jorge Soler slugged a three-run homer in the 13th and the Royals beat Boston 7-6 on Tuesday night.
+BOSTON (AP) - Alex Gordon hit a tying home run off Craig Kimbrel in the ninth inning, Jorge Soler hit a three-run homer against Brian Johnson in the 13th and the Kansas City Royals rallied for a 7-6 win over the Boston Red Sox on Tuesday night.

-"They kept battling.
-They kept fighting and kept trying to put together good at-bats," manager Ned Yost said of his club.
-"Gordon's home run was big there to keep us in the ballgame and just keep plugging away."

 Boston led 3-2 before Gordon's one-out drive off Kimbrel, who was trying for his 299th save but instead blew an opportunity for the first time in eight tries this season.